sempr-tk/sempr/README.md

 ### EventBroker

 ## Processing Modules
-SEMPR can be extended by adding processing modules that react to events (**TODO:** _and accept queries_) as you need them.
+SEMPR can be extended by adding processing modules that react to events and accept queries as you need them.
 Every processing module manages a mapping of ``type_index`` to functions.
 Whenever an event needs to be processed, the ``type_index`` of the event is looked up in the map and the respective function is called.
 This mechanism allows a kind of type-safe way to handle events, while being able to easily add new processing modules and events.
 However, there is one major drawback: Derived events have a new  ``type_index`` and hence do not trigger the functions registered for their base types.

 To create a custom processing module you have to subclass from ``Module`` and register a function using ``addOverload``, as shown below: